 It depends on how you look at it.
-The Town of Taber can continue to work with the current Fire Hall.
+The Town of Taber can continue to work with the current Emergency Services Building.
 Fires would still be extinguished, and builders would still build houses in Taber.
 However, this comes at the cost of our competitiveness with other municipalities as well as resident safety.
 It also comes at the cost of a more diverse tax base to lower the burden on residents and creating economic growth for Taber.
-A new Fire Hall would be an investment in the Town’s future: there would be more housing options for a wider range of people, businesses would locate to Taber because there would be a wide variety of home prices to support a stable work force, more businesses in Town would mean taxes would be more evenly distributed and not just at the expense of homeowners, and above all, the safety of residents would increase with a decrease in response times.
+A new Emergency Services Building would be an investment in the Town’s future: there would be more housing options for a wider range of people, businesses would locate to Taber because there would be a wide variety of home prices to support a stable work force, more businesses in Town would mean taxes would be more evenly distributed and not just at the expense of homeowners, and above all, the safety of residents would increase with a decrease in response times.

 What does any of this have to do with trying to attract businesses to Taber?